Site Logo

 BI’s hearing examiner, Phil Olbrechts, granted the city’s motion to dismiss the case March 26, following seven rounds of multi-hour oral arguments between city attorney Andrew Tsoming and local land use and environmental attorney Bryan Telegin, representing the appellant, BI resident Dawn Janow.

-Olbrechts made his determination on the basis of state law RCW 43.21C.495: that environmental appeals using the State Environmental Policy Act (SEPA), such as Janow’s, are prohibited when an ordinance implements a city’s Comprehensive Plan.
+Olbrechts made his determination on the basis of state law RCW 43.21C.495: that appeals of ordinances or development regulations using the State Environmental Policy Act (SEPA), such as Janow’s, are prohibited when an ordinance or regulation implements the housing element of a city’s Comprehensive Plan.

 “There’s no reason to twist the simple and clear meaning of ‘adoption’ within [the law] to render it inapplicable to city administrative SEPA appeals.
 Such a reading subverts the purpose of the statute.
 [The legislative bill of the law] identified that its purpose was to increase affordable housing options in response to an unprecedented housing crises,” Olbrechts wrote in the ruling.
 “The appellant’s interpretation of ‘adoption’ results in the exclusion of city and county SEPA appeals from the [purview] of the statute.
 There’s no reason to differentiate […] Both types of administrative review processes can significantly add to delays and expense in creating affordable housing.”

-In court, the main thrust of Janow’s and Telegin’s argument was that city staff had not followed the correct public process while reviewing the environmental impacts of Ordinance 2025-21, and had been unfairly “spot-zoned” to benefit the proposed 625 Winslow Way project, which would bring up to 90 affordable housing units to downtown Winslow.
+In hearings, the main thrust of Janow’s and Telegin’s argument was that city staff had not followed the correct public process while reviewing the environmental impacts of Ordinance 2025-21, and should have included the proposed 625 Winslow Way project, which would bring up to 90 affordable housing units to downtown Winslow.

-The ordinance, passed Sept.
-5 2025, temporarily amended development standards within a small portion of the Ferry District in Winslow, part of a bundle of code updates that raised the density of the wider Winslow neighborhood to support Bainbridge Island’s growth goals.
+The ordinance temporarily amended development standards within a small portion of the Ferry District in Winslow, part of a bundle of code updates proposed by the city Planning Commission that aim to raise the density of the wider Winslow neighborhood to support Bainbridge Island’s growth goals, per the state Growth Management Act.

-As part of the Growth Management Act, BI’s Comp Plan must show that the city is planning for population growth at all levels of income, and supporting housing development accordingly — aiming for around 1,977 units.
+As part of the GMA, BI’s Comp Plan must show that the city is planning for population growth at all levels of income, and supporting housing development accordingly — aiming for around 1,977 units, as allocated by the county.
 Because most of the island’s current housing stock is in pricey single-family homes, the majority of the new units must be available to people at the lower end of the economic spectrum.

 But those units won’t go just anywhere.
-About 90% of the island falls within a permanent “conservation zone” that prevents higher-density developments.
-Winslow is the only subregion where density can be increased — and in June 2025, the city council directed the Planning Commission to concentrate the bulk of growth in Winslow by raising density standards in the Ferry and High School Road sub-neighborhoods.
+About 90% of the island falls within a “conservation zone” that prevents higher-density developments.
+Winslow is the only subregion where density can be increased — and in July 2025, the City Council directed the Planning Commission to concentrate the bulk of growth in Winslow, including by raising density standards in the Ferry and High School Road sub-neighborhoods.

 That’s where Ordinance 2025-21 came in.

-The law allowed new buildings east of Highway 305 and south of Winslow Way E to cap out at 55 feet, with a floor area ratio (FAR) of about 2.5 — meaning the total square footage of the building can be up to two-and-a-half times the size of the lot — and reduced parking provisions.
-However, developers could only take advantage of the law if all the units in a building were designated as affordable housing for households making about 80% of the Kitsap Area Median Income (AMI), or about $85,000 per year.
+The proposed law would allow new buildings in Winslow, east of Highway 305 and south of Winslow Way E, to cap out at 65 feet, with a floor area ratio (FAR) of about 3.0 — meaning the total square footage of the building can be up to three times the size of the lot — and reduce parking provisions.
+However, developers could only take advantage of the code provisions if all the units in a building were designated as affordable housing for households making about 80% of the Kitsap Area Median Income (AMI), or about $79,000 per year for a two-person household.
 The proposed project at 625 Winslow Way fit the ordinance criteria.

 As required by SEPA, local governments must analyze how some decisions, like policies or projects, could impact the surrounding environment prior to their adoption; reviewing not just the local habitat or air quality, but elements like traffic, public services, and utilities.

-When the city conducted its environmental impact statement for Ordinance 2025-21 in fall of 2025, it gave the law a “Determination of Non-Significance” — essentially stating that there would be no discernible impacts on the surrounding environment if the law were adopted.
+When the city conducted its environmental impact assessment for Ordinance 2025-21 in fall of 2025, it was ranked a “Determination of Non-Significance” — essentially stating that there would be no major impacts on the surrounding environment if the law were adopted.
 This did not sit right with Janow.

 “They say it’s not project-based, but I mean, those two are intertwined.
 There is no real question in anybody’s mind about that.
 So where’s the trust there?” said Janow.
 “We sat through multiple meetings with the city, just asking all these questions: ‘What about traffic?
 What about parking?’
 Even if the city said, ‘Don’t worry about those things, we have a study to do it’, they didn’t produce any studies.
 They just said, ‘Don’t worry about it.’
 I hear the pro-625 people saying environmental concerns are always what throws these projects off, but we are a community, and why not just answer the questions?”